michaelroland/PySocks/README.md

 PySocks
 =======

+[Friendly fork](https://github.com/urllib3/PySocks/issues/1) of [PySocks](https://github.com/Anorov/PySocks) originally maintained by [Anorov](https://github.com/Anorov).
+PySocks is a modern fork of [SocksiPy](http://socksipy.sourceforge.net) with bug fixes and extra features.

 PySocks lets you send traffic through SOCKS proxy servers.
-It is a modern fork of [SocksiPy](http://socksipy.sourceforge.net/) with bug fixes and extra features.

 Acts as a drop-in replacement to the socket module.
 Seamlessly configure SOCKS proxies for any socket object by calling `socket_object.set_proxy()`.

 ----------------